 BWXT Canada's Indigenous Relations Committee meets regularly to review objectives outlined in the PAR criteria as the company works to find ways to strengthen its ties with Indigenous communities.
-In 2021, BWXT NEC contacted its local Indigenous communities in Toronto via email and a letter offering to meet.
-These communications provided information about the CNSC's Record of Decision from the licence renewal, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.
+In 2022, BWXT NEC contacted local Indigenous communities in Toronto via email and a letter offering to meet.
+These communications provided information about invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.

 The company is also an active member within the Indigenous Relations Suppliers Network established by Bruce Power and Indigenous Opportunities in Nuclear program established by Ontario Power Generation.
-In November, BWXT NEC sponsored the Métis Nation of Ontario's Annual General Assembly.
 Overall, the CCAB PAR program supports BWXT NEC's commitment to engaging with Indigenous communities and working together to build and sustain meaningful long-term relationships.
 More information on BWXT NEC's commitment to Indigenous relations, including our policy, can be found at nec.bwxt.com under the Community tab.